IngSW24/easymotion/README.md

 This repository contains both the **API** and **WebApp** projects for EasyMotion.

+## Do you like videos more?

+You can follow a quick explanation of the repository and its initial configuration in a quick video [here](https://www.loom.com/share/57bff56af68040f3b9099a492d284153?sid=07ebf338-da86-4538-a9c9-9fe3d601a8dd)!

 ## Configure the dev environment

 The whole dev environment can be spun up using only docker compose.
 However, there are some requirements that need to be fulfilled so that everything can run properly.